-System will be designed as an integral component of the Department's performance appraisal process.
+Section 1.
+The County shall implement an Early Intervention System.
+The Early Intervention System will be designed as an integral component of the Department's performance appraisal process.
 Any documentation of the application of the Early Intervention System to any member of the bargaining unit will not be recorded in any manner in that employee's performance appraisal forms.
 The parties recognize that, because Early Intervention is integrally related to the performance review process, any documentation involving an officer's identification for or participation in the program will be confidential and not subject to public disclosure.
-In the event it is ever determined that such documentation must be produced pursuant to the Public Disclosure Act, the KCSO will immediately cease operation of the Early Intervention System, and destroy all early intervention records that are not embraced within a current court case, and the parties will meet to determine whether and how to revise the program consistent with the intent of this section.

-Section 2.
-The Early Intervention System will be a data-based management tool designed to identify employees whose performance exhibits potential problems.
+27 Section 2.
+The Early Intervention System will be a data-based management tool designed to 28 identify employees whose performance exhibits potential problems.
 In response to identified issues, the County shall provide interventions (usually counseling or training) to correct those concerns.
 The Early Intervention System is only intended to identify performance problems that do not warrant disciplinary action but suggest that an employee may be having problems dealing with workplace issues.
-No permanent records concerning the data processing operation of the Early Intervention System (including Supervisory responses) will be kept for more than 90 days.
+The "alerts" generated by the system shall not become permanent records themselves, and will not be retained on the system longer than 90 days.

 Section 3.
 The Early Intervention System shall be completely separate from the disciplinary system.
-Neither IIU nor the King County Office of Law Enforcement Oversight (KCOLEO) shall have access to early intervention records of any kind.
+Neither IIU nor the King County Office of Law Enforcement Oversight (OLEO) shall have access to early intervention records of any kind.
 An intervention is not discipline.
 It will be designed to help employees improve performance through counseling, training or coaching.
 No record of participation in an Early Intervention Program will be placed in the employee's personnel file or admitted by the County in any disciplinary proceeding for any purpose, unless the issue is initially raised by the Association.

 Section 4.
 An employee may have access to a read only version of the data related to that employee.
 These data or indicators are usually already collected in other databases in the agency.
 The Association will be provided thirty (30) days advance notification when the KCSO has selected the list of indicators to be used by the KCSO, or in the event the KCSO modifies the list of factors.
 The KCSO will meet to discuss the indicators with the Association upon request and discharge its obligation to bargain, if any, that the law requires.